nf-core/sarek/doc/INSTALL.md

 - See the [Install Nextflow documentation](https://github.com/SciLifeLab/NGI-NextflowDocs/blob/master/docs/INSTALL.md)
 - See the [Reference files documentation](REFERENCES.md)

 This small tutorial will explain to you how to run CAW on a small sample test data on a Swedish UPPMAX cluster.
 Some variables are specific, but it can be easily modified to suit any clusters.
+If you're using a Swedish UPPMAX cluster, don't forget to provide your project ID.

 ## Make a test directory